DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

-Data can be sorted in OpenRefine by clicking on the drop-down menu of the column you want to sort on, by choosing “Sort”.[^1] Unlike Excel, “Sort” in OpenRefine is temporary - that is, if you remove the Sort, the data will go back to its original ‘unordered’ state.
+Data can be sorted in OpenRefine by clicking on the drop-down menu of the column you want to sort on, by choosing “Sort”.[^1] Unlike Excel, “Sort” in OpenRefine is temporary - that is, if you remove the "Sort," the data will go back to its original ‘unordered’ state.
 Also unlike Excel, all rows are kept together while sorting.
 With Excel you can sort a column independently of the other columns, while OpenRefine keeps all values in a row together.
 The “Sort” drop-down menu lets you